 Next, Builder Cloud brings you multi-cloud access in a single platform with fine grain analytics, DevOps automation and commitment-free cost savings.
 Our human-assisted AI works in the background to buy forward capacity from cloud partners including Amazon Web Services, Microsoft Azure, Digital Ocean and others to ensure we can provide you with capacity—exactly when you need it, and at the best price possible.

-Afterwards, Builder Care is a service that proactively updates your app, so you’re never blindsided by 3rd party changes that could easily bring it all down.
+Afterwards, Studio One is a service that proactively updates your app, so you’re never blindsided by 3rd party changes that could easily bring it all down.
 Even if it means an app needs to be totally rebuilt (something we can do effortlessly as we’re always updating the core features your software was assembled from).

 Builders, it is safe to say that 2020 will be the year of data.
 The discovery, management, visualisation, presentation and protection combined with strategically collaborative business intelligence and artificial intelligence.
 This is a year of relentless advancement and growth.
 So, why should you not get on the bandwagon?
 Start by clicking here to digitally transform your business today.